sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-19-euroscipy2010-keynote-1.md

 as you're using python for science) and you're in for hell of a ride.

-To prevent losing too much time on this, the course officially supports Ubuntu as a platform (dualboot or [virtualbox](http://www.virtualbox.org/)).
+To prevent spending too much time on this, the course officially supports Ubuntu as a the only platform (dualboot or [virtualbox](http://www.virtualbox.org/)).
 Students can then get all the required software through a dedicated package repository (e.g. `apt-get install mycourse`).